meena-abdelmaseeh/EMG-Movement-Recognition/Readme.txt

 =================
 Please reference in your paper as:

-Meena AbdelMaseeh, Tsu-Wei Chen, and Daniel Stashuk, "Extraction and Classification of MultiChannel Electromyographic Activation Trajectories for Hand Movement Recognition," Under Revision
+[AbdelMaseeh, M.; Chen, T.; Stashuk, D., "Extraction and Classification of Multichannel Electromyographic Activation Trajectories for Hand Movement Recognition," Neural Systems and Rehabilitation Engineering, IEEE Transactions on , vol.PP, no.99, pp.1,1 doi: 10.1109/TNSRE.2015.2447217]